andrijun0406/csc-lab-mslab-azurestackhci23h2/README.md

 ### Task 1 - Customize deployment LabConfig and Deploy

 1. Below LabConfig will deploy a large 2 virtual nodes (with 24 vCPU and 96GB RAM each) and also DC VM, Windows Admin Center Gateway (WAC GW) VM and Management VM.
-We will use range of VLAN for different subnets later on (for Storage traffic we will use 711-719, for VM and AKS logical networks we can use Vlan 1-10),these VLANs are all internal, if require connection to Azure it will be routed and NATed from DC VM as the gateway.
+We will use range of VLAN for different subnets later on (for Storage traffic, Network ATC will use 711-712, for VM and AKS logical networks we can use Vlan 1-10),these VLANs are all internal, if require connection to Azure it will be routed and NATed from DC VM as the gateway.
 ```powershell
 $LabConfig=@{
     AllowedVLANs="1-10,711-723";